 St. Petersburg, Russia

 The St. Petersburg program is unique in allowing our students virtually unlimited access to the Hermitage Museum with its collection of Western art that is rivaled only by such famous sites as the British Museum or the Louvre.
-Our students are granted equally unrestricted access to the Russian Museum, a treasure-trove of Russian art ranging from medieval icons to Malevich and beyond.
-Classes are held under the tutelage of Hermitage curators and professors of the city's European University.
-Conditions for our students are truly exceptional, with classes at the Hermitage taking place when the museum is closed to the general public.
-Vassar students can also visit the museum's storage facilities and examine parts of its enormous collection that are not exhibited on a regular basis or not exhibited at all.
+Our students are granted equally unrestricted access to the Russian Museum, a treasure-trove of Russian art ranging from medieval icons to the avant-garde and beyond.
+Classes are held under the tutelage of Hermitage curators, senior associates of the Russian Museum, and Vassar College faculty from the department of Russian Studies.
+Conditions for our students are truly exceptional, enabling them to visit the museum's storage facilities and examine parts of its enormous collection not available to the general public.
 The program offers a once-in-a-lifetime opportunity both for Russian majors and students interested in art history.

 Explore treasures of art and culture in one of Europe’s most beautiful cities.
-Classes in the Hermitage, Russian Museum, European University No prior knowledge of Russian required
+Classes on-site in the Hermitage and Russian Museum.
+No prior knowledge of Russian required.

 Program Description and Eligibility

 Each student will register for four courses: two art history courses, a culture survey course, and a Russian language course appropriate to his/her level.
-Courses on art and culture will be taught in English and offered through the city's European University.
+Courses on art and culture will be taught in English and offered on-site at the Hermitage and Russian Museum.
 Several of the designated faculty are simultaneously curators at the Hermitage Museum.

 Program courses run from early September through mid-December.
 The program's vacation schedule coincides with that at Vassar College.